 Société Générale, BNP Paribas and mg television interview.
-Crédit Agricole, are considered integral actors in the French economy, lending talk OW
+Crédit Agricole, are considered integral actors in the French economy, lending talk OW after Mr. Kennedy's aublished as a

 VOLATILITY IS THE NEW MARKET NORM Large swings in share prices are more common now than at any other time in recent stock market history.
 PAGE 16